Things Cops Do That Are Illegal: What a Police Officer Can and Cannot Do

 Police misconduct refers to actions such as intentionally obtaining a false confession, using intimidation, corruption, racial profiling, surveillance abuse, drug use, stealing, bribery, false arrests, false imprisonment, ticket fixing, search and seizure without a warrant, unlawful killing of dogs, coercing false testimony, and sexual abuse.

-Even the simple question such as, “Do you know why I pulled you over today” can be viewed as intimidation if the stop goes bad for the driver in question.
+Even the simple question such as, “Do you know why I pulled you over today” can be viewed as intimidation if the stop goes bad for the driver in question of what cops can and can’t do that are illegal.

 In New York City in 2011, 16 officers were charged after facing a grand jury on widespread ticket-fixing.
 The ticket-fixing investigation began in 2008 and included two alleged false arrests with one related to alleged drug dealing.

 The grand jury heard over 80 witnesses testifying over a course of six months.
-In addition to ticket fixing, charges included grand larceny, tampering with public records, conspiracy, and official police misconduct.
+In addition of what cops can and can’t do that are illegal to ticket fixing, charges included grand larceny, tampering with public records, conspiracy, and official police misconduct.

 While the definition of police misconduct can sound lenient, it can also find itself in the heat of a grand jury inquiry.
 In many cases, police misconduct leads to the use of the exclusionary rule by defendants at trial.